 Q.13) What are the visa requirements for Majorca?

-Ans: For Majorca visa requirements, please visit visa requirements page.
+Ans: For Majorca visa requirements, please visit the visa requirements page.

 Q.14) What is the electric current-voltage in Majorca?

 Ans: Majorca has an electric current of 220 Volt.
 Most appliances work with the correct adapter that varies from the UK Standard 3 pin socket to European 2 pin socket.